-The future is bright at Sequoia Capital Management!
+The future is bright at Invest Sequoia!
 Matthew & Nicole Crouch remain unflinchingly determined to create wealth for investors while bettering the community and addressing housing shortages in middle-income America.
 Are you ready to take your investment and impact potential to the next level?

 Matt and his father, Chris Crouch, in 2008.